hqnna/mocha/docs/specification.md

 }
 ```

 As of specification version 1.4, it also now possible to reference values in arrays by index.
-You
-can do this by using the familiar syntax you use in other languages, an example of this usage can be
+Indexing can be done with the common syntax: a non-negative integer enclosed by square brackets.
-seen below using this functionality.
+Array indices start at 0.
+An example using this functionality can be seen below.

 ```
 defaults: {